shader-park/shader-park-docs/docs/references-js/operations/setSDF.md

 ```

 ### Parameters
-**distanceField** function: a Signed Distance Field function where any negative value is inside the shape, 0 intersects the shape and positive values are outside the shape.
+**distanceField** Function: a function where any negative value is inside the shape, 0 intersects the shape and positive values are outside the shape.